KDE/kmime/README.md

 The exact details of how the header field bodies of structured header fields should be formed are specified in an RFC.

 In this example, the `From` header contains a single email address.
-More precisly, a single email address is called a **mailbox**, which is made up of the **display name** (John Doe) and the **address specification** (john.doe@domain.com), which is enclosed in angle brackets.
+More precisely, a single email address is called a **mailbox**, which is made up of the **display name** (John Doe) and the **address specification** (john.doe@domain.com), which is enclosed in angle brackets.
 The `addr-spec` consists of the user name, the **local part**, and the **domain** name.

-Many header fields can contain multiple email addresses, for example the `To` field for messages with multiple recipients can have a comma-seperated list of mailboxes.
+Many header fields can contain multiple email addresses, for example the `To` field for messages with multiple recipients can have a comma-separated list of mailboxes.
 A list of mailboxes, together with a display name for the list, forms a **group**, and multiple groups can form an **address list**.
 This is however rarely used, you'll most often see a simple list of plain mailboxes.

-There are many more possible header fields than shown in this example, and the header can even contain abitrary header fields, which usually are prefixed with `X-`, like `X-Face`.
+There are many more possible header fields than shown in this example, and the header can even contain arbitrary header fields, which usually are prefixed with `X-`, like `X-Face`.

 ### Encodings and charsets ### {#encodings}